Absolute Galapagos (Grand Daphne)

 Itinerary

+Bienvenidos!
+Welcome to Ecuador.
 The adventure gets under way in Quito, Ecuador’s sprawling but refined capital city.
 A welcome meeting will be held this evening at either 5 pm or 6 pm, but aside from that you are free to check out the city on your own today.
 If you arrive with time to spare, perhaps head to Quito’s Old Town and pick one (or more) of the 30 churches to explore.
+After your welcome meeting, head to a small, local restaurant for dinner with your group.
+You can expect some pretty mouth-watering aromas from the fresh flavours of traditional Ecuadorian cuisine.
+Think quinoa, pork and vegetable dishes laced with local herbs, lemongrass and rich sauces all sourced from local farms.
+You might even get to try the traditional Locro (potato soup).

 Rise and shine!
-An early start is necessary this morning to make it to the Galápagos with time to play today.
-This could mean leaving as early as 4.30 am, and an Intrepid representative will confirm the exact departure time during the welcome meeting on Day 1.
-Transfer to Mariscal Sucre International Airport (aka Quito Airport), enjoying a boxed breakfast en route.
+An early start is necessary this morning to make it to the Galapagos with time to play today.
+This could mean leaving as early as 4.30 am, due to flight times.
+Transfer to Mariscal Sucre International Airport (aka Quito Airport), enjoying a boxed breakfast on the way.
+After your flight, arive in the Galapagos and collect your luggage before you meet your naturalist guide in the arrival hall.
+Follow your guide on a public bus for a short distance, then board the public ferry and head across the Itabaca Channel.

-After lunch, travel to Puerto Ayora (approximately 45 minutes) where Le Grande Daphne and her crew will be waiting for you.
+After lunch, travel to Puerto Ayora, where Le Grande Daphne and her crew will be waiting for you.
 Once on board, you’ll be assigned a cabin and have a chance to settle in for your first night on the islands before a safety briefing.

 Included Activities: